wavefrontHQ/integrations/aws-ecs/README.md

 Amazon ECS, input plugin uses the Amazon ECS metadata and stats v2 or [v3][task-metadata-endpoint-v3] API endpoints to gather stats on running containers in a Task.

-The wavefronthq/aws-ecs-wavefront container configured with telegraf must be run in the same Task as the workload it is inspecting to export stats to Wavefront (https://wavefront.com) output plugin.
+This task makes use of telegraf-ecs plugin and export stats to Wavefront (https://wavefront.com) output plugin.

 This is similar to (and reuses a few pieces of) the Docker input plugin, with some ECS specific modifications for AWS metadata and stats formats.